 For fans of the horror genre, Shudder is one of the best streaming services.
-It has a ton of classic, obscure, indie and more recent horror films and TV shows.
+It has many classic, obscure, indie, and more recent horror films and TV shows.
 It also has a small but growing list of exclusive movies and TV series as well.
-That includes the recently launched Creepshow, the new series based loosely on the 1982 anthology film that was written by Stephen King and directed by George Romero.
+That includes the acclaimed new original series Creepshow, which is based loosely on the 1982 anthology film written by Stephen King and directed by George Romero.

 What is Shudder?